Scream Trumpet Player Lynn Nicholson of Las Vegas, Nevada

 Scream Trumpet Player Lynn Nicholson received a package from Dave Monette several years ago that rekindled his interest in playing the trumpet.
 Dave sent Lynn an MF II Monette mouthpiece and Lynn enjoyed playing the mouthpiece.
 Lynn relates, "Since I hadn't played for years, I did some playing and really loved the Monette mouthpiece.
 Lynn relates, "Mysteriously, I actually started feeling good about playing again.
 It was fun and so I continued, but just for fun.
 I realized that for me, there is something special about mastering high notes, and that my life is enriched by them.
 Not sure how exactly, but they somehow uplift my spirit.
 So, my trumpet is always set up, ready for high notes, and I always feel better after playing some."
 Lynn has also started teaching some private trumpet again.
 Lynn credits his work on the Alien Camera Stabilizer patent with helping him show others precisely how to increase their trumpet range.

 Lynn Nicholson relates the following regarding his horns, mouthpieces etc. Lynn has played an ST-302 Holton MF Horn in past years.
 More recently, Lynn has been playing a Yamaha 8310Z Shew Professional Trumpet.
 On Maynard's band, Lynn played a highly modified Jet Tone T1A mouthpiece with a #23 throat fit right up to the lead pipe.
 Lynn has recently worked with K.O.
-Skinsnes in developing a new LynnFLEX Mouthpiece that will be available for purchase soon.
+Skinsnes in developing a new LynnFLEX Mouthpiece that is now available for purchase.
 Says Lynn, "Briefly, the Lynn Flex is the same short length as my original Maynard v-cup from the 50s.
 KO has come up with an explosive C4 back bore that is absolutely amazing!
 In my opinion, this is the fast spreading back bore that Maynard always wanted.
 Wish he was here to try it.
 It is very open and perfect for high notes.
 The Lynn Flex gets a brilliant sound, while having substantial under tones.
 If you are a relaxed player, it soars easily with very little effort, taking your air efficiently, while providing unlimited range/endurance potential.
 What more can I say?
 The Lynn Flex is an extraordinary trumpet mouthpiece for commercial players interested in achieving the highest levels of performance, and KO has done a wonderful job of making it a reality!"